SkyhighSecurity/traffic-forge/DOCKER_COMPOSE_GUIDE.md

    - Where generated log files are written
    - Organized by date (YYYY-MM-DD folders)
    - Can be mounted read-only by other containers for processing

+## User Persistence

+The generator automatically maintains a persistent user cache in `config/users.json`.
+This ensures:

+- **Consistent usernames** across restarts and invocations
+- **Accurate user tracking** in log analysis tools
+- **Automatic scaling** when you change the total_users count

+The cache stores only the username portion (e.g., "john.smith") allowing the domain to be changed if needed.
+When you increase the user count, new users are generated and added.
+When you decrease it, only the first N users are used.

 ## Environment Variables